sweirich/challenge/debruijn/overview.md

 - [Part IV: Strongly-typed AST for System F](debruijn4.md)

-  Finally, we make a well-typed AST for System F, and define type and term substitution using both the untyped (for System F types) and typed (for System F terms) substitution libraries.
+  Finally, we make a well-typed AST for System F, and define type and term substitution using both the weakly-typed (for System F types) and strongly-typed (for System F terms) substitution libraries.
 This part relies on the use of the singletons library.